בס"ד

 What's the best Plan for Your Tour?

-Over the last 10 years, I have developed special routes as well as games and videos for tours with children/teens.
+Over the last 12 years, I have developed special routes as well as games and videos for tours with children/teens.
 I have discovered which sites families love and which ones are less sucessful for certain ages.
 I am happy to offer a 15 minute free consultation to help you decide which sites are just right for your family.
-Due to changes during the Covid lockdowns, some sites have closed and some new ones have opened.

 Here are some great sites that are fun and interesting for all ages and can also work well for groups with young children (under age five) or for anyone with walking limitations.

 1) Private tour in the Kotel Tunnels.
-I have been guiding in the Kotel Tunnels for over 5 years and it's a pleasure to share with visitors all of the behind the scenes stories of this amazing site!
+I have been guiding in the Kotel Tunnels for over 6 years and it's a pleasure to share with visitors all of the behind the scenes stories of this amazing site!
 The Western Wall Tunnels are one of the must-see sites in Jerusalem for all ages.
 Walk along hidden parts of the Western Wall and see remnants of the last few thousand years of the history of Jerusalem!
 Note: a stroller or wheelchair can only be brought on part of the tour.
 A front baby carrier is recommended.
-You can join a group tour of 35 participants, however, there's nothing like a private tour geared just for your group.
-Private tour is approximately 380 shekels minimum for the entrance fee, depending on the size of the group.
-This tour is ideal for a Bar or Bat Mitzvah day.
-The Western Wall Tunnels is now offering a new tunnel tour called the Great Bridge.
-I can also guide this new tour as a private tour for your group.
-(1 1/2 hours, indoors).
+You can join a group tour of 35 participants, however, there's nothing like a private tour geared just for your group!

 5) Aish HaTorah: Aish is a wonderful indoor location to tell a few stories about the Kotel and has a "box seat" view over the plaza.
 It's a great place to help the kids focus, and learn about the Western Wall, and take some beautiful family pictures.
-15 shekels per adult, children under 13 are free.
-(1 hour, indoors and outdoors).
-Currently closed.
+Currently open for private groups only.

 7) Herodian Quarter: See homes of Cohanim underneath today's Jewish Quarter.
 These homes are exquisite mansions like on Masada but they are conveniently located in Jerusalem.
 This site has some stairs and a revolving door exit, so strollers need to be left at the entrance.
-14 shekels per adult, 9 shekels per child 5 and up.
-(1 hour, indoors).
 Currently closed for renovations.

 9) Davidson Center/Southern Excavations - This is a must - see site for learning more about Har Habayit (the Temple Mount), seeing evidence of its splendor and destruction by the Romans.
-30 shekels per adult, 16 per child age 5 and up.
-(1 1/2 hours, mostly outside).
 Option for a 2,000 year old tunnel to reach this site.

 10) Bat Mitzvah tour: a tour including some of the above sites with an emphasis on stories of Jewish women as well as a very meaningful Bat Mitzvah ceremony for your family in the Kotel Tunnels.